AYPatrL04/MIT-6.824-2021/Note.md

 When interruption happens, the VM-FT act as Hypervisor will receive the signal of interruption, and it will:

 1. send the interruption signal to a backup computer over a logging channel
-2. send the interruction signal to the actual VM, like the Linux VM running on guest space as shown in the graph.
+2. send the interruption signal to the actual VM, like the Linux VM running on guest space as shown in the graph.

 Similarly, when client send packets to primary and the hardware of primary occurred interruptions, VM-FT will send the interruption to backup through logging channel, and send it to the current VM.
 The VM then writes the data to the virtual network card in VM-FT, and the VM-FT will write the data to the physical network card to send off the response to the client.
-Meanwhile, the backup also receives the interrption send by the primary VM-FT, but it will do nothing when its virtual network card received the data.
+Meanwhile, the backup also receives the interruption send by the primary VM-FT, but it will do nothing when its virtual network card received the data.

 Assume that there is a storage server outside and connected to the VM-FTs through network, the storage use a flag to record the state of primary and backup, and who is primary.